 The vegetation in this area is very diversified and can be split into three main groups: closer to the sea level, or on the sides more exposed to the sun, olive and carob trees are predominant; at higher altitudes, and with lower temperatures, we can find chestnut, alder, hornbeam, ash and beech trees, while in between there are olm and downy oaks, manna ashes, heather and arbutus shrubs.
 Man-made, on any available patches, as well as on terraces built to create some more cultivable space, plenty of citrus groves and vineyards.
 Among the fauna, not so easy to run into them, but you can eventually observe foxes, martens, reddish voles, hares, rabbits, badgers, grass snakes, several lizards and geckos.
 Common birds are the quail, the turtledove, the alpine swift, the thrush and the imperial raven, but you can also find buzzards, kestrels, peregrine falcons or ospreys.

 Deep into the park, in the municipality of Scala (but also easily accessible from Amalfi), there's the Ferriere Valley Natural Reserve, a strictly protected area; the peculiar subtropical microclimate caused by its protected location within a deep valley, with little exposure to the sun, and moisture from the source and waterfalls of River Chiarito, is ideal for hosting some protected species, like the Woodwardia radicans, a chain fern, and the rare Salamandrina terdigitata (spectacled salamander).
-The access to the strict reserve is free, but only allowed upon request at least 10 days in advance to the local authority.
+An entrance ticket to the strict reserve can be bought either at the gate, or booked in advance online to avoid lines.

 Other Protected Areas nearby: